Chorkhieng/Modern-Website/README.md

 ## Requirement
 Make sure you have `NodeJS`, `ExpressJS`, and `Pug` installed.
+- First, make sure you're in the project folder
 - To install `node`, run the following command:
     ```
     npm init